Testing

 Launching DBOS

-Before executing any test code that uses DBOS, DBOS should be launched:
+Before executing any test code that uses DBOS, DBOS should be configured and launched.
+This is often placed in beforeAll

 beforeAll(async () => {